Amazon paper exposes biases in unreliable-news datasets

 The paper, which received honorable mention at EACL, presents guidelines for better analysis and construction of datasets.

-At the 2021 Conference of the European Association for Computational Linguistics (EACL), we received honorable mention in the best-long-paper category for our paper "Hidden biases in unreliable news detection datasets”, coauthored with Xiang Zhou (while he was an Amazon intern) and Mohit Bansal from the University of North California at Chapel Hill.
+At the 2021 Conference of the European Association for Computational Linguistics (EACL), we received honorable mention in the best-long-paper category for our paper "Hidden biases in unreliable news detection datasets”, coauthored with Xiang Zhou (while he was an Amazon intern) and Mohit Bansal from the University of North Carolina at Chapel Hill.